jital94/puzzles/index.md

 So let the games begin !!!!

+<br /> <br />

 ## Find the counterfeit
 We are given 8 coins of which 1 is fake.
-But the scamsters are smart and it is not known if the coin is heavier or lighter
-You have a 2 pan balance like the one shown below
+But the scamsters are smart and it is not known if the coin is heavier or lighter.
+You have a 2 pan balance like the one shown below can you find the fake coin?
 <img src="https://assets.telegraphindia.com/telegraph/c33930ea-b58d-4cb3-ba31-13adbec14f26.jpg">
-In how many steps can you figure out which is the fake coin
+How many times do you have to use the pan balance to figure it out

-###Bonus Part
+### Bonus Part
 Can you solve the same for 30 coins

-###Bonus Part 2
+### Bonus Part 2
 What if I ask you to solve for N coins. can you write a code for this?

-## Too Many Ants
+<br /> <br />

 ## Scale the Bell Tower
 This is a famous puzzle.